-An important study published in Birth further illustrates the disrespectful care and abuse that some women experience during childbirth.
-Morton et al (2018) used Maternity Support Survey data from 2781 respondents to investigate doulas’ and nurses’ reports of witnessing six types of disrespectful care in the US and Canada.
+An important study published in Birth further illustrates disrespectful maternity care and the abuse that some women experience during childbirth.
+Morton et al (2018) used Maternity Support Survey data from 2781 respondents to investigate doulas’ and nurses’ reports of witnessing six types of disrespectful maternity care in the US and Canada.

 A key finding was that, “Doulas and nurses frequently said that they witnessed verbal abuse in the form of threats to the baby’s life unless the woman agreed to a procedure, and failure to provide informed consent.”
 (Morton et al 2018)

 The importance of informed decision making is something that I have written about in depth, and hearing that this is not being facilitated is always concerning.
 But the problem does not seem to be going away.
 In Morton et al’s (2018) study, “Verbal abuse in the form of threats to the baby’s life was reported by one-third of respondents, with doulas significantly more likely than nurses to report this behavior occurring occasionally or often.
 Although concern about fetal well- being can be justified in many situations, childbirth professionals refer to the use of unwarranted threats as “playing the dead baby card.”
 Since both doulas and nurses reported witnessing this threat, we assume that respondents in both roles are able to distinguish between a truly emergent situation where concerns about fetal status are valid compared with when the threat is empty and used as a coercive mechanism to obtain compliance.”
 (Morton et al 2018)